LostMyInfo/mapih/README.md

 | [`getAll`](#list-skus) | Get all SKUs for a given application |

 ### [List SKUs](https://discord.com/developers/docs/monetization/skus#list-skus)
-**Because of how our SKU and subscription systems work, you will see two SKUs for your premium offering.
-For integration and testing entitlements, you should use the SKU with `type: 5`.**
+• Because of how our SKU and subscription systems work, you will see two SKUs for your premium offering.
+For integration and testing entitlements, you should use the SKU with `type: 5`.

 #### Parameters
 | Field           | Type      | Description               |